- About

 While the South Carolina Legislature recently approved a four percent pay raise for all teachers, excessive paperwork, a “teach to the test” mentality, and an overall lack of respect for the teaching profession are among the factors driving the teacher exodus according to The Post and Courier.

-During TFASC’s Second Annual DiscussED, “Transforming the Teacher’s Experience,” we will explore the transformation of the teacher’s experience to retain more high-quality educators in South Carolina.
+During TFASC’s Second Annual DiscussED, “Transforming the Teacher’s Experience,” we explored the transformation of the teacher’s experience to retain more high-quality educators in South Carolina.
 What if teachers, district administrators, policy leaders, community advocates, and business leaders came together to propose a plan for transforming the teaching profession?
 What would change if South Carolina’s education stakeholders rallied together to advocate for the teaching profession and, ultimately, students?

 “DiscussED is a bold endeavor to push the boundaries in education for our children.
 If our vision is that every child deserves a great education, then we must have these conversations.
 It is my hope that these conversations become strategic plans.”